Your Top Personalized Grocery PicksArticle posted in:

 Almond milk is gaining popularity and many love to use it as a low calorie alternative to milk.
 We recommend choosing an unsweetened almond milk because it doesn’t contain added sugars.
 Use it to make smoothies, soups and more.
 About one cup is considered one Extra.

 If you enjoy waking up to a cup of joe, you can add one tablespoon of a low fat coffee creamer to your cup.
-Pick an option that doesn’t have added sugar to keep your carbohydrates on the low side, like the rest of your personalized plan.
+Pick an option that doesn’t have added sugar to avoid unnecessary calories.

-Condiments and spreads, such as cream cheese, ketchup, mayonnaise and relish can be enjoyed with care.
-However, stay conscious of your calories and carbohydrate intake by choosing reduced sugar and fat options.
+Condiments and spreads, such as ketchup, mayonnaise and relish can be enjoyed with care.
+However, stay conscious of your calorie intake by choosing reduced sugar and low fat options.

 Whoever said good things come in small packages was probably talking about seeds.
 Seeds are nutritional powerhouses and a must-have for your personalized plan.
 Make a chia seed pudding with unsweetened almond milk and cinnamon or top your salads with roasted pumpkin seeds.
 One serving of seeds is about one teaspoon.

 Healthy oils, such as avocado oil, olive oil and flaxseed oil are essential for your healthy weight loss program.
 There are many different options, each with their own cooking uses, nutrient profile and health benefits.
 Have fun and try a variety of oils in order to find your favorites.
-Use them for cooking or making your own salad dressings!
+Use them for cooking, baking and making your own homemade salad dressings.

 Your Top 10 Free Foods